 - 1996 Dr. rer. nat.
 (Biology), University of Bochum - 1996 1998 Postdoctoral fellow (Laboratory of W.-H. Kunau, Bochum) - 1998 2000 Postdoctoral fellow (S.D.
-Emr, HHMI, University of California San Diego, USA) - 2000 2004 Research Group leader at the Institute for Biochemistry and Molecular Biology, Freiburg - 2003 Habilitation (Biochemistry and Molecular Biology), University of Freiburg - 2004 2007 Assistant Professor Institute for Biochemistry and Molecular Biology, Freiburg - Since 2007 Professor of Biochemistry and Director of the Dept. of Biochemistry II University of Göttingen - Since 2009 Speaker of the Study Section "Molecular Cell Biology" of the German Society for Biochemistry and Molecular Biology (GBM) - Since 2010 Group associated with the Max Planck Institute for Biophysical Chemistry
+Emr, HHMI, University of California San Diego, USA) - 2000 2004 Research Group leader at the Institute for Biochemistry and Molecular Biology, Freiburg - 2003 Habilitation (Biochemistry and Molecular Biology), University of Freiburg - 2004 2007 Assistant Professor Institute for Biochemistry and Molecular Biology, Freiburg - Since 2007 Professor of Biochemistry and Director of the Dept. of Biochemistry II University of Göttingen - Since 2010 Group associated with the Max Planck Institute for Biophysical Chemistry

 We are interested in understanding the molecular mechanisms by which proteins are transported across the mitochondrial membranes and to find out how multi-protein complexes in the inner membrane (TIM complexes; translocation machineries of the inner membrane) mediate this task.
-In another aspect of our work we addresses the question how newly imported proteins assemble into multi-protein complexes in the inner membrane.
-In case of the respiratory chain complexes the assembly process is especially demanding since central subunits of the complexes are made within mitochondria.
-Dedicated chaperone- like factors are required to assist and regulate assembly and translation in mitochondria.
-The analysis of the principles of the biogenesis process and the activities of the assembly factors is of central importance for our understanding of the molecular basis of human mitochondrial disorders.
+In another aspect of our work we address how translation of mitochondrial-encoded proteins on organellar ribosomes is regulated.
+The analysis of the principles of the biogenesis of mitochondrial proteins and protein complexes is of central importance for our understanding of the molecular basis of human mitochondrial disorders.
+In this context we analyze the molecular pathology of a number of human disease models utilizing mice models, knock out cell lines, and iPSC-derived cardiomyocytes.
+Our analyses aim to understand how mitochondrial functions are integrated into the cellular context.